Charder devices used in research

 Effects of resistance training intensity on muscle quantity/quality

-A study published in the Journal of Cachexia, Sarcopenia, and Muscle conducted in Japan studied whether and how low-intensity and moderate-intensity resistance training improved both muscle quantity and quality measured by MRI, DXA, and segmental bioelectrical impedance spectroscopy (S-BIS) in middle-aged and older people.
+A study published in the Journal of Cachexia, Sarcopenia, and Muscle studied whether and how low-intensity and moderate-intensity resistance training improved both muscle quantity and quality measured by MRI, DXA, and segmental bioelectrical impedance spectroscopy (S-BIS) in middle-aged and older people.

 Grip strength of subjects was measured using the Charder MG4800 Dynamometer